 How to Cancel a Credit Card

-- First, you should plan on paying off or transferring the balance on the card before canceling.
+- Plan on paying off or transferring the balance on the card before canceling.
 If you fail to eliminate the balance on the card, you could get hit with additional fees and interest rates.

-- Once you’ve canceled your card, send a letter to your credit card company stating that you are canceling your card and that you require a written reply from them within 30 days.
+- Send a letter to your credit card company stating that you are canceling your card and that you require a written reply from them within 30 days.
 Include your name, date, and the billing address associated with the credit card in this letter.
 Documenting that you canceled your card protects you if the credit card company claims that you never closed the account.

-- After canceling, destroy your credit card.
+- Destroy your credit card.
 When you cut it up, make sure to destroy the magnetic stripe and RFID chip on the card.

-- When a few weeks have passed, check your credit report to confirm that the cancelled account no longer shows up on your report.
+- Check your credit report in a few weeks to confirm that the cancelled account no longer shows up on your report.
 You can get a free, federally authorized credit report once a year.

 Is Cancelling a Credit Card a Good Idea?